Maryland Closing Costs for Sellers

 *Are REALTOR® Fees Included in Closing Costs?*

-You may also be responsible for paying a flat fee to the brokerage that listed your house This fee covers all the administrative costs involved when listing and selling your house.
-This fee can range from about $350 to $500.
+You may also be responsible for paying a flat fee to the brokerage that listed your house.
+This fee covers all the administrative costs involved when listing and selling your house.
+This fee can range from about $350 to $600.
+It varies from one brokerage to the next, and is typically not negotiable.

 *“Other” Closing Costs*